 /me/sensitive

 endpoint.
-For more information, go to our API docs.add_member – When adding a new member for member-to-member transfers (Consumer and Business)
+For more information, please visit our API documentation.username_change – When changing the username in Narmi Banking settings (Consumer and Business)

 Configure Elevated Authentication Mode Duration

-By default, after selecting a method of 2FA verification, a user remains in Elevated Authentication Mode for 60 seconds, which means they have up to 60 seconds to receive and enter their authentication code before they are required to authenticate again.
+By default, after selecting a 2FA verification method, a user remains in Elevated Authentication Mode for 600 seconds, allowing them up to 10 minutes to receive and enter their authentication code before they are required to authenticate again.